learnapollo/learnapollo/content/tutorial-react/react-04.md

 Note that there are fields that are included either in both fragments (like `name`) or only in one of them (like `url` or `trainer`).

-Let's add the new fragment when wrapping the `PokedexPage` component as well:
+Let's add the new fragment when wrapping the `PokemonPage` component as well:

 ```js
 const PokemonPageWithData = graphql(PokemonQuery, {